material-components/material-components-ios/contributing/README.md

 # Contributing

 Material Components for iOS is intended to be a full open source project that accepts contributions from community members.
-We can work together to optimize Material Design on iOS.
+We can work together to optimize material design on iOS.

 - [Slack Channel](http://googleoss.slack.com)
   <!--{: .icon-slack }-->